noemontiels/ONLINE_DS_THEBRIDGE_NOELIAMONTIEL/FINAL_PROJECT_ML/src/README.md

 **Performance of the model**

-The Random Forest model achieved:
+The Logistic Regression model achieved:

 - **Overall Accuracy**: 97%.
 - **Precision by category**:
   - Highly Profitable: 94%
   - Somewhat Profitable: 97%
-  - Not Profitable: 92%
+  - Not Profitable: 94%

  ### Business impact